Performance AC truck

 1. High Energy Costs

-When an AC compressor is malfunctioning, it runs for a more extended period to get out less cold air.
-This typically happens when an expert installer hasn’t set up the AC compressor.
-Not only does this waste money, but it also contributes to climate change
+When an AC compressor is malfunctioning, it runs for an extended period to get out less cold air.
+This typically happens when an expert installer hasn’t set up the AC compressor or if there are issues with your electrical systems.
+Not only does this waste money, but it also contributes to climate change.
+So make sure to pay attention to your energy bill.
+If there isn’t an easy explanation for the increased energy cost, the problem is likely your compressor.

 Tired of high energy costs but can’t afford a new AC compressor?
 Don’t panic.
-Instead, explore the vast array of financing options that we provide here at Performance AC.
+Instead, explore the vast array of HVAC financing options that we provide here at Performance AC.

-2. Strange Sounds
+2. Strange AC Sounds

-It’s likely a part that’s worn down.
-Sometimes the solution lies in a quick compressor tune-up.
+When an AC compressor is not kicking on as it should, it’s likely due to a worn-down part.
+Sometimes the solution lies in a quick AC compressor tune-up.
 Other times, you will need to replace the part entirely.

-3. Refrigerant Leaks
+3. Refrigerant Leak

 When a compressor is no longer working at peak capacity, it will begin dispersing too much of the refrigerant.
 This, in turn, causes it to drip out of the AC unit.
-If you notice liquid coming down from your unit, it’s a clear sign that your compressor will need to be repaired or replaced.
+If you notice liquid coming down from your air conditioner, it’s a clear sign that your compressor will need to be repaired or replaced.

 4. Weak Airflow